YouTube reportedly making future exclusive content free with ads from 2020

 YouTube will reportedly make all its upcoming original programing free and ad-supported from 2020.

-That'll mean you won't need a YouTube Premium subscription to watch the Google-owned video sharing site's original shows and movies, but you'll have to sit through ads, The Hollywood Reporter and Reuters reported Tuesday.
+That'll mean you won't need a YouTube Premium subscription to watch the Google-owned video sharing site's original shows and movies, but you'll have to sit through ads, Reuters reported Tuesday.

-The new strategy will begin in 2019, but the content it'll impact will drop in 2020.

-Previously released original shows such as Origin and Cobra Kai will still require a subscription, while some future content or behind-the-scenes extras could still be timed exclusives for subscribers, according to Reuters, which cited an unnamed person familiar with the thinking.
+YouTube said it's making all Originals free with ads, though Reuters reported that previously released shows like Origin and Cobra Kai will still require a subscription.

-Premium costs $2 (AU$15 or £12) per month, and the company just started offering a student discount that cuts the price in half.
+Premium -- which launched as YouTube Red in 2015 -- costs $11.99 (AU$14.99, £11.99) per month, and the company just started offering a student discount that cuts the price in half.
 The company didn't reveal how many subscribers it has.

+"As we look to 2019, we will continue to invest in scripted programming and shift to make our YouTube Originals ad supported to meet the growing demand of a more global fanbase," a company spokesperson said in an emailed statement.

+"This next phase of our Originals strategy will expand the audience of our YouTube Original creators, and provide advertisers with incredible content that reaches the YouTube Generation."

 Discuss: YouTube reportedly making future exclusive content free with ads from 2020